 The Ohio Public Employees Retirement System (OPERS) administers three separate pension plans: the Traditional Plan - a cost sharing, multiple-employer defined benefit pension plan; the Member-Directed Plan - a defined contribution plan; and the Combined Plan - a cost sharing, multiple employer defined benefit pension plan that has elements of both a defined benefit and defined contribution plan.
 OPERS provides retirement, disability, and survivor benefits as well as post-retirement health care coverage to qualifying members of both the Traditional Pension and the Combined Plans.
 Members of the Member Directed plan do not qualify for ancillary benefits, including post-employment health care coverage provides postretirement health care coverage to age and service retirees with ten or more years of qualifying Ohio service credit with either the traditional or combined plans.
 Health care coverage for disability recipients and primary survivor recipients is available.
 Members of the member-directed plan do not qualify for postretirement health care coverage.
 In order to qualify for post-retirement health care coverage, age-and-service retirees under the Traditional Pension and Combined Plans must have 10 or more years of qualifying Ohio service credit.
 Health care coverage for disability benefit recipients and qualified survivor benefit recipients is available.
 The health care coverage provided by OPERS is considered an Other Postemployment Benefit (OPB) as described in GASB Statement No. 12.
 A portion of each employer's contribution is set aside for the funding of postretirement health care based on authority granted by State statute.
-The 2007 employer contribution rate was 13.85 percent of covered payroll; 5.00 percent for January 2007 through June 2007 and 6.00 percent for July 2007 through December 2007 was the portion used to fund health care.
+The 2008 employer contribution rate was 14 percent of covered payroll; 7.00 percent was the portion used to fund health care.

 Benefits are advance-funded using the entry age normal actuarial cost method.
-Significant actuarial assumptions, based on OPERS's latest actuarial review performed as of December 31, 2006 (the latest information available), include a rate of return on investments of 8 percent, an annual increase in active employee total payroll of 4 percent compounded annually (assuming no change in the number of active employees), and an additional increase in total payroll of between .5 percent and 6.3 percent based on additional annual pay increases.
+Significant actuarial assumptions, based on OPERS's latest actuarial review performed as of December 31, 2007 (the latest information available), include a rate of return on investments of 8 percent, an annual increase in active employee total payroll of 4 percent compounded annually (assuming no change in the number of active employees), and an additional increase in total payroll of between .5 percent and 6.3 percent based on additional annual pay increases.
 Health care premiums were assumed to increase 4 percent annually.